TECLIB/dolibarr/README.md

 See the [COPYING](https://github.com/Dolibarr/dolibarr/blob/develop/COPYING) file for a full copy of the license.

 ## CONTRIBUTE

 Feel free to contribute to any modules by sending Pull Request on GitHub (https://github.com/TECLIB/dolibarr)

+## ABOUT TECLIB

+TecLib is an Open Source company that provide the service NovaFirstcloud.com (https://www.novafirstcloud.com), one of the most famous hosting service for
+Dolibarr ERP CRM software.